djferranti/djferranti.github.io/docs/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
-I am not currently teaching courses at WPI, though I expect to be teaching in one or both of the upcoming C and D terms.

-I was an instructor for *Probability & Statistics I*, an elementary probability and statistics course, in the spring 2023 semester at Tulane University.
-I have also been the instructor for *Introduction to Applied Math*, an introductory differential equations course for undergraduates in engineering and the sciences.
+## Teaching at WPI

+I am teaching Calculus IV for 2025-26 A-Term.

+#Previous WPI Courses
+* Calculus II, C-Term 2024-25.
+* Calculus IV, C-Term 2023-24.

+## Teaching at Tulane University

+* Probability & Statistics I, Spring 2023
+* Introduction to Applied Math, Fall 2021

 For short descriptions of these courses, look for **Math 1110** and **Math 2240** on the [Tulane catalog of math courses](https://catalog.tulane.edu/courses/math/).

-## Brief thoughts about teaching
+(## Brief thoughts about teaching)
-I take pride in my teaching.
+(take pride in my teaching.
 As a student in high school and college, I never considered myself a particularly strong math student.
 With that in mind, I empathize with students who approach their math courses with anxiety.
-I strive to create an environment where everyone feels comfortable and empowered by the fact that with some effort and patience, they too can "do math."
+I strive to create an environment where everyone feels comfortable and empowered by the fact that with some effort and patience, they too can "do math.")